Download: Sollya 4.1

 For questions regarding how to use Sollya, feature requests, etc. Subscribe here

-Sollya is a tool environment for safe floating-point code
+Sollya is both a tool environment and a library for safe floating-point code

 development.
 It is particularily targeted to the automatized

 implementation of mathematical floating-point libraries